klbrown13/klbrown13.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Master of Science in Data Science, Eastern University, October 2025
-* M.S. in Jekyll, GitHub University, 2014
+* Master of Library Science, East Carolina University, May 2019
-* B.S. in GitHub, GitHub University, 2012
+* Bachelor of Science in Computer Science, University of North Carolina at Charlotte, May 2014

 Work experience
 ======